How Can I Keep from Singing?: History

 During the 20th century, this hymn was not widely used in congregational worship.
 Diehl's index to a large number of hymnals from 1900 to 1966 indicates that only one hymnal included it: the 1941 edition of The Church Hymnal of the Seventh-day Adventist Church, titled "My Life Flows On" (hymn no. 265).
 It was also published in the earlier 1908 Seventh-day Adventist hymnal, Christ in Song, under the title "How Can I Keep From Singing?" (hymn no. 331).
+The Evangelical Lutheran Church in America (ELCA) included it in the 1995 hymnal supplement With One Voice (no. 781).
 The United Methodist Church published it in its 2000 hymnal supplement, The Faith We Sing (hymn no. 2212), giving credit for the lyrics as well as the tune to Robert Lowry.
 The Faith We Sing version changes some of the lyrics and punctuation from the 1868 version.
 The Unitarian Universalist hymnal, printed in 1993 and following, credits the words as an "Early Quaker song" and the music as an "American gospel tune".

 Pete Seeger learned a version of this song from Doris Plenn, a family friend, who had it from her North Carolina family.
 His version made this song fairly well known in the folk revival of the 1960s.
 Seeger's version omits or modifies much of the Christian wording of the original, and adds Plenn's verse above.
 The reference in the added verse intended by Seeger and by Plenn—both active in left-wing causes—is to 'witch hunts' of the House Un-American Activities Committee.
 (Seeger himself was sentenced to a year in jail in 1955 as a result of his testimony before the committee, which he did not serve due to a technicality.)
 Most folk singers have followed Seeger's version.

-In his radio singing debut, actor Martin Sheen performed this song (using the Plenn–Seeger lyrics) on A Prairie Home Companion in September 2007.